McHenry County, Illinois DUI Defense Attorney

 If a driver’s license is suspended prior to age 21, the driver will be required to successfully complete a driver remedial education course to make their driving privileges valid again.
 In addition, they may be required to submit to a complete driver’s license examination to be re-issued a driver’s license.

 “A person is under the influence of alcohol when, as a result of drinking any amount of alcohol, his mental or physical faculties are so impaired as to reduce his ability to think and act with ordinary care.”

 This is how the jury is instructed as to what “under the influence” actually means.
-To fully protect your rights, you need to contact an attorney who has argued this definition to a jury over and over.
+To fully protect your rights, you need to contact an Illinois DUI lawyer who has argued this definition to a jury over and over.
 I have.
 Fill out the contact form below or visit The Nold Law Firm for experienced legal counsel for your DUI case in Crystal Lake.